Training & Competition

 Initially riding for therapy at age four, Genevieve began riding under the tutelage of Megan McQueeney at the California-based Ride-On, a USEF Paraequestrian Center of Excellence.

-Currently training with Prestige Dressage and Sydni Peterson in Utah, Genevieve has developed into an accomplished rider with her sights set on representing The U.S. at the 2024 Paralympics.
+Currently training with Annie Sweet in Utah, Genevieve has developed into an accomplished rider with her sights set on representing The U.S. at the 2024 Paralympics.

 Officially classified at age 9, Genevieve is a Grade IV and is focused and passionate about being a competitive para equestrian and is always seeking more equine knowledge.
 2018 was her first season in rated shows.
 The only para rider and two to five years younger than all her competitors, she trained on one horse in Utah and competed on another in California.
 She qualified for the California Junior Championships, CDS Regionals and USDF Regionals at Training level, placing 5th and 6th overall in each competition and earning a CDS Top Ten placement.

-She began successfully showing at FEI grade level tests in 2019.
-She placed first at the 2020 Para Dressage Championships, her first national event, earning scores from 62-29% from international judges at the Tryon International Equestrian Center on Penny Neault's mare, Viessa (Cross Creek Farms).
+At 12 years old, Genevieve placed first at the 2020 Para Dressage Championships, her first national event, earning scores from 62-29% from international judges at the Tryon International Equestrian Center on Penny Neault's mare, Viessa (Cross Creek Farms), working with Button Baker.
+Her rides on Viessa earned her a second spot on the USEF Para Emerging Athletes list.

 U.S. Equestrian Federation - Athlete Bio